nehaljwani/conda-parity-checker/README.md

 # conda-parity-checker
-A simple webapp to compare conda package versions between channels and pypi
+A simple webapp to compare conda package versions between channels, pypi and archlinux

 The master branch of this project is deployed at: https://conda-parity-checker.herokuapp.com/